Alaricdragon/Starlords_Temp/theManyReadmes/DIALOG_RULES.md

       * "lordHasLiege": if the lord has a liege or not (some factions don't have lieges.)
       * "playerHasLiege": if the lord has a liege or not (some factions don't have lieges.)
       * "isPersonalityKnown": if the player knows the lords personality yet.
+      * "hasInteractedThisFeast": if the player has interacted to this feast well this lord was here.
   * whitelist / blacklist rules. each rule here contains a jsonObject, were a item ID is what its looking at, and its boolean value is wether or not the item is whitelisted or blacklisted. all blacklisted items must not be present, and at least 1 (if present) whitelisted item must be present
       * "startingFaction" is the starting faction the lord has.
       * "currentFaction" is the current faction the lord is in.